Kernkraft 400: Release

-"Kernkraft 400" was released in Germany by Gigolo Records in 1999.
-The single was released in the United Kingdom on 18 September 2000 by Data Records.
+"Kernkraft 400" was first released in Germany (through Drehscheibe) and Spain (through Insolent Tracks) as a 12-inch single on 20 October 1999.
+The following year, the single was issued in the United Kingdom on 18 September by Data Records and in New Zealand on 27 November through the Bang On! label.

 Music video

 The music video of "Kernkraft 400" starts out inside a nuclear power plant room where an infomercial host (Florian Senfter) dressed in '70s disco clothing comes out and later two models (Cindy and Mindy) come onto scene dancing.
 One model puts a plate of food into a trademarked Kernkraft 400™ microwave oven, which cooks the food much faster and hotter than the other model's conventional microwave oven.
 Mindy then gets into a standard tanning bed, while Cindy waits before getting into a Kernkraft 400™.
 Mindy reveals a sunburnt tan, while Cindy has a perfect sun tan which has even worked under her beachwear.
 Finally, the host sits on a couch in the studio, off camera, where he examines a standard vibrator and a Kernkraft 400™ version.
 As the camera pulls away, both women are seen running towards the host while the video production staff are seen wearing hazmat suits.

 The video was produced and directed by Hendrik Hölzemann, Grischa Schmitz and Dominique Schuchman who at that time were studying film at the Filmacademy Ludwigsburg, under the name Panic Pictures.